boscoh/inmembrane/README.markdown

 or simply double-click `run_example.py` in a file-manager.

 If you open it with a text editor, you will see that the input file and the csv file are filled in.
-You can duplicate `run_example.py`, edit it with your input files, and run the program this way.
+You can change this by simply duplicating `run_example.py`, and editing the parameters in a text editor.

 ## Output format

 The output of _inembrane_ consists of four columns of output.
 This is printed out on standard out and in a CSV file, which can be opened in EXCEL.
+If not specified, the CSV will be given the same basename as the FASTA file.
 The standard text output can be parsed using space delimiters (empty fields in the third column are indicated with a ".").
 Here's an example:

     SPy_0008   CYTOPLASM     .
 "SPy_0008 from AE004092"
     SPy_0009   CYTOPLASM     .
 "SPy_0009 from AE004092"